dwrensha/zillions/README.md

 # Zillions

-A toy chat server spec and some sample implementations.

-To help you choose among the many ways to write code to perform concurrent I/O.
+A toy chat server spec and some sample implementations, to you choose among the many ways to write code to perform concurrent I/O.

 ## specification

-The server is an executable with a single command-line argument, which is an IP address to listen on.
+The server is an executable with a single command-line argument indicating the IP address to listen on.
 The server runs forever, accepting and handling connections arriving on that address.

+When the server is ready to receive connections, it prints a single line to stdout, of the form "listening on [address]".

 The purpose of the server is to forward messages to all connected clients.
 There can be any number of connected clients active at a time.